 Microsoft has been adamant in their decision not to move the end of extended support date for Exchange 2016 & 2019.
-Theoretically, it’s still true, but on July 15, 2025, there has been a sort of compromise announced.
+Theoretically, it’s still true, but on July 15, 2025, a sort of compromise was announced.
 The compromise is called Extended Security Update (ESU) program.

 What’s ESU?